top of page

 1. Overwriting habits: You can imagine where this is going by the word “overwriting” and you are right.
 The concept of overwriting habits involves replacing an existing habit that doesn't align with a healthy lifestyle with a new one that does.

-Here´s a couple of examples:
+Here's a couple of examples:

-- You might consider this one if you drive to work and spend a lot of time in traffic, when there is options for convenient public transport
+- You might consider this one if you drive to work and spend a lot of time in traffic, when there is options for convenient public transport.

 By overwriting existing habits, you don't have to find extra time in your day.
-This technique helps eliminate the excuse of not having enough time and makes it easier to integrate new habits into your routine.
+This helps eliminate the excuse of not having enough time and makes it easier to integrate new habits into your routine.

 2. Habit stacking: This approach entails adding a new habit onto an existing one that's already a seamless part of your daily routine.
 You start with a sturdy base, which is your existing habit, then you carefully add more layers, each representing a new habit, making your overall routine stronger and more efficient.